colomboluke/bracket-maker/src/Brainstorm.md

   - [ ] IdeasPage page
 - QoL
   - [ ] Make teams draggable in SetupPage
+  - [ ] Let users click 'next' or 'prev' to move between VotingScreens
+  - [ ] VotingScreen has a 'reset votes' button
-  - [ ] In PlayBracketPage, have the hover border change colors based on whether that matchup is playable
+  - [ ] In PlayPage, have the hover border change colors based on whether that matchup is playable
   - [ ] Info buttons/tutorial explaining the basic idea of a voting bracket
   - [ ] Let users close a VotingScreen by pressing escape
+  - [ ] In SetupPage, have the remove Team/Voter button only when hovering
   - [ ] Progress bar, showing how many matches still need to be completed
   - [ ] Display title and description
+    - I think description might be nice for the final printout
   - [ ] Let users choose images for each Team/Voter
     - UI customization: toggle show icons in bracket or just in VotingScreen, toggle show icons in bracket, choose overall color scheme for the bracket (from set of options)
-  - [ ] VotingScreen has a 'reset votes' button
-  - [ ] Users can click 'next' to go to the next VotingScreen
   - [ ] Make a zoom in/out button in the bottom right of PreviewBracket
   - [ ] Light mode/dark mode button
 - Advanced features